maxcom/lor-jamwiki/README.txt

   JDK 1.4 or later
   Servlet 2.3 or later

-In addition, JAMWiki can be run in either a file persistency mode, or a database persistency mode.
-When running in a file persistency mode a directory must be available into which JAMWiki files can be written.
-When running in database persistency mode JAMWiki requires a database user with permission to create tables and sequences.
+In addition, JAMWiki can be run using an embedded database or using an external database.
+When running with an embedded database no additional software or configuration is required; when using an external database JAMWiki requires a database user with permission to create tables and sequences.
 JAMWiki has been tested with the following databases:

   Postgres 8.0
   Postgres 7.4